up-n-atom/8311/docs/posts/accessing-the-ont.md

 <!-- more -->
 <!-- nocont -->

+!!! tip "Accessing an ISP ONT"
+    Before connecting to an ISP ONT, it may be necessary to physically disconnect the fiber cable.
+This is because the OLT can disable the Local Craft Terminal (LCT) by setting the Administrative State for the entire ONT via managed entity 256, as defined in ITU-T G.988 section 9.13.3.

 * [Static IP](#static-ip)
 * [Source NAT](#source-nat)
 * [Static Route](#static-route)

 ## Static IP <small>1-to-1</small> { #static-ip data-toc-label="Static IP" }

+A static IP on the same subnet provides direct, local access to the ONT.
+This approach streamlines setup by establishing a simple connection construct without requiring traffic to traverse network boundaries.

+This configuration serves as a foundational exercise in core networking principles (a requirement that is reiterated in a [Source NAT] configuration), but it only paints half a picture in a typical SOHO internet setup.

+ [Source NAT]: #source-nat

 === ":material-microsoft: Windows"